Bainbridge, North Yorkshire: Community and culture

 Bainbridge is served by a local inn (the Rose and Crown), a small village shop with post office and a local butcher.
 An equestrian centre offering riding lessons and local trekking can be found a short distance away at Gill Edge.
 There are a number of tea shop facilities for tourists.

 Bainbridge Church of England Primary School provides primary education for the Parish.
 Pupils can receive secondary education at The Wensleydale School and Sixth Form in Leyburn.

 The Yorkshire Dales National Park Authority has its headquarters in the village.
 The authority is an independent, public body within the local government structure, created by the Environment Act (1995).
 The authority's two main purposes are to protect and conserve the National Park and to help others share in and enjoy it.
 It employs around 120 staff.

 A local custom in Bainbridge is the sounding of an ancient horn which was once used to guide foresters and travellers safely to the village from the surrounding Wensleydale forests.
 The horn is still located at the Rose and Crown public house and is sounded every night at 10 pm from the Feast of Holy Rood (27 September) to Shrove Tuesday.

 Religion

 The parish had Wesleyan and Congregational chapels, built in 1836 and 1864 respectively.
 The former was in use as a Methodist chapel until 2017; the latter is now a house.

 The Quaker Society of Friends has been present in Bainbridge since the 1600s.
-The present Bainbridge meeting house was built in 1836 to replace a cottage bought in 1668.
+The present Bainbridge Quaker Meeting House was built in 1841 to replace a cottage bought in 1668.
 It is a Grade II listed building.
 The burial ground has been in use since 1672.